ManjitSharma963/cashflow-app/README.md

 ### Searching for Customers
 1. **Quick Search**: Use the search bar in the navigation to find customers by mobile number
-2. **Detailed Search**: On the Customers page, search by name or mobile number
+2. **Advanced Filters**: Use the filter panel to search by status, category, and more
+3. **Sorting**: Click column headers to sort by name, mobile, amount, or date
-3. **Direct Access**: Navigate directly to a customer using their mobile number as the URL
+4. **Direct Access**: Navigate directly to a customer using their mobile number as the URL

 ### Viewing Dashboard
 1. Click "Dashboard" in the navigation
-2. View summary statistics and recent transactions
+2. View enhanced statistics with collection rates and period selection
+3. **Analyze customer categories** with visual breakdown charts
+4. **Monitor top outstanding customers** and recent activity
-3. Use quick action buttons for common tasks
+5. Use quick action buttons for common tasks

+### App Settings & Data Management
+1. Click "Settings" in the navigation
+2. **Configure preferences**: Currency, date format, default category
+3. **Data backup**: Export all data to JSON file for safekeeping
+4. **Data restore**: Import from previous backup files
+5. **Reset options**: Clear data or reset to default settings

 ## Design Features